 The best method of cleaning the cup is to immerse your TruCup in boiling water, before first use and between periods for sterilization.
-You must soak your TruCup in hot water or under clean running water each time you remove and insert it.
+During your period, you must soak your TruCup in hot water or under clean running water each time you remove and insert it.
 Remember to wash your hands prior to/post handling the TruCup.

 When using soap to clean the cup, keep it mild!
-Avoid using soaps with scented/fragranced/peppermint etc, vinegar, alcohol, dishwashing soap, baking soda, hand sanitizer, baking soda, bleach or any harsh chemicals to wash the TruCup.
-This can damage the silicone of the TruCup and lead to deterioration of the TruCup, reducing its lifetime.
+Avoid using soaps with scents/fragrances/peppermint etc, vinegar, alcohol, dishwashing soap, baking soda, hand sanitizer, baking soda, bleach or any harsh chemicals to wash the TruCup.
+This can damage the silicone of the TruCup and lead to its deterioration, reducing its lifetime.

 2. How do I clean my TruCup holes/rim?

 Make sure the holes on the rim of the TruCup are cleaned thoroughly- Gently stretch each hole under running water and clean each hole.
 The holes are of primary importance to secure the cup in place.
 You can also soak it in warm water and then use a soft toothbrush (put one aside for the TruCup!) to clean it.

 3. Can I use a feminine hygiene wash to clean my menstrual cup?